 Overview

 Are you having a tough time thinking clearly, or making sense when you speak?
 Do you feel like sometimes you see or hear things that might not actually be there?
-These symptoms can be scary, especially the first time you experience them, and they might be a sign of a mental illness called schizophrenia.
+These symptoms can be scary, especially the first time you experience them, and they might be a sign of a mental health condition called schizophrenia.

-Symptoms of Schizophrenia
+Symptoms of schizophrenia

 People with schizophrenia experience different symptoms, but here are some common signs to recognize: